 The railways fatal stranglehold saw the port go into decline, and finally collapse by the end of the century.
 Aberdyfi’s demise meant that those Borth men who had been working there had to look elsewhere for work.
 Fortunately they were already well equipped to do so as they had widespread family connections at other ports.
 Many Borth mariners had already gained employment on deepwater sailing ships.
 Amongst whom were Captains Edward Edwards the Euridyce, John Lewis the Snowdon, Evan L. Davies the Zinnia, John Lloyd the Dora Ann, David Lloyd the Zimmi, Lewis Williams the Coromandel and David Williams the Ivanhoe.
 Their seamanship was formidable when one considers that Captain Evan Jenkins was only just thirty when he commanded some of the largest sailing vessels afloat.
 Also in his thirties, Captain Richard Edwards was in charge of the 2268 ton, four masted sailing barque Holt Hill.

 At this time, even though sail was giving way to steam, Borth seafarers took it all in their stride.
 Many of the men commanded and crewed steamers owned by the Cambrian Steam Navigation Company Ltd. of Aberystwyth.
 Although this company’s fleet of ships were too big to enter Aberystwyth harbour, the crews were recruited locally.
 Captain William Francis of Borth commanded the S.S.
 Glantivy in 1891.
 Other villagers John Hughes, Richard and John Jones served on the Glanhafren in 1893 (Troughton, 1997, pp.39 – 42).
 In a photograph of the Glanhafren’s crew of 1894 the sitter in the front row on the far right is Borth man John Richards who was master of the schooner Catherine twenty or so years earlier.
+He was an antecedant of mine who lived at Tangoitan Cottage whose parallels I have and treasure.
 The Harrovian’s master in 1901 was Captain Richard James of Borth.
 For the next sixty years Borth’s seafaring tradition continued unabated, including service throughout two world wars.
 As they had done in sail, they again provided a vital contribution in the age of steam, serving as masters and crew members on a variety of vessels including; tramp steamers, oil tankers and luxury liners.